Camper Guidelines & FAQs

 Departure - Summer Camp Programs

-Junior & Teen Overnight Camp: Please arrive for pickup at Camp Eagle on Friday at 4 PM.
+Junior & Teen Overnight Camp: Please arrive for pickup at Camp Eagle on Friday between 3-4 PM.

 Lil' Eagles Overnighter: Please arrive for pickup at Camp Eagle on Saturday at 4 PM.